Kinetic Interacting Particle Langevin Monte Carlo: Nonasymptotic Analysis

-\end{assumption} This assumption is a common assumption in the analysis of stochastic differential equations, as it ensures stability of the diffusion \ref{eq:KIPLD}, leading to strong solutions, and stable numerical discretisations (see e.g. \cite{Pavliotis_2014}).
-Note also that from the perspective of the probabilistic model, this assumption is the same as assuming that $\log p_\theta(x,y)$ is gradient Lipschitz.
-Note that, it is possible to also relax these assumptions, incorporating superlinearly growing gradients, see, e.g., \cite{johnston2024taming}.
+\end{assumption} This assumption is a common assumption in the analysis of stochastic differential equations, as it ensures stability of the diffusion KIPLD, leading to strong solutions, and stable numerical discretisations \citep{kloeden2012numerical}.
+Observe that this assumption places an upper quadratic growth bound on $U$ or, from the perspective of the probabilistic model, $\log p_\theta(x,y)$ is of quadratic growth in both $\theta$ and $x$.

+We remark nonetheless that, in the works cited above, the assumptions are on the strong log-concavity of the target measure.
+In our setting, this corresponds to imposing a structure on the joint statistical model $p_\theta(x, y)$ in $\theta$ and $x$, as our potential is given as $U(\theta,x) = -\log p_\theta(x,y)$.
+This requires some care on the user side as a statistical model with strongly log-concave posterior $p_\theta(x | y)$ (with fixed $\theta$) may not necessarily satisfy strong log-concavity of $p_\theta(x, y)$ in $(x, \theta)$ jointly.
+We verify in the experimental section that for some generic models such as Bayesian logistic regression, this is possible.
+As noted above, however, these strong assumptions on the statistical model should not be difficult to relax using the standard non-log-concave sampling results -- but this direction is out of scope of the present work which considers the strongly convex case.